HarryZ10/cs420-graph-algorithms/README.md

 # Graph
-A framework for the CSIS430 Graph Class
+The CSIS 430 Graph Class